 Plus I found this lovely linen skirt.
 Just my size, and very much my kind of colour.
 I asked how much and she said £2 with that lift at the end as if expecting me to argue, but goodness me, £2 is very cheap.
 When I got it home, I noticed a little label attached to the inside, with £6 on it, so now I feel like I got even more of a bargain!

 The recipe today is one that I use when I have crab apples.
-The local Tesco car park has a little tree that is covered in crab apples every year and when I pick a big bag full it barely makes a dent.
+The local Tesco car park has a little tree that is covered in crab apples every year and when I pick a big carrier bag full it barely makes a dent.
 People are always intriqued as to what I am doing and ask what I am going to make.
 Not many people even realise that crab apples is what they are.
 A shame as lots of people could make lots of things with them if they only knew.

 I used the anise the first time I made it, but the apples make a lovely citrussy puree, so I don’t bother now.

 Other uses for crab apples include this collection of recipes here, or how about Spiced & Pickled Crab apples, Slow Roasted Crab Apples or Slow Cooker Chutney, or there is a Pinterest with loads of possibilities and seemingly dozens of different crab apple jelly recipes, which personally , I find a bit boring.
-Hugh Fearnley Whiitingstall is on there with Crab Apple and Sloe sorbet, there is Crab Apple Crisp and Cramelised Crab Apples.
+Hugh Fearnley Whittingstall is on there with Crab Apple and Sloe sorbet, there is Crab Apple Crisp and Caramelised Crab Apples.
 I have loads of apples in the garden (not crab apples) and I shall be looking for ways to use those too.